Lindurion/closure-pro-build/README.md

 - The only possible exception to this is when interacting with JS that is compiled separately (or listed in `dontCompileInputFiles`) from your compiled JS, where you should do one of two things:
   1. Always use quoted strings to access these properties (<i>e.g.</i> `window['foo']['bar']`).
   2. Use an [externs file](http://developers.google.com/closure/compiler/docs/api-tutorial3#externs) via `jsExterns` project option to tell the Closure JS Compiler that certain symbols will be provided externally (so they shouldn't ever be renamed).
 In that case `foo.bar` access is fine, since the compiler will know not to rename those symbols.

+See also the externs files provided for convenience (such as for jQuery) in `closureProBuild.EXTERNS`, defined in [closure-pro-build.js](http://github.com/Lindurion/closure-pro-build/blob/master/lib/closure-pro-build.js).
+If more externs files would be generally useful, feel free to contribute them.

 Planned Features